Cal Guard Chaplain brings USO morale bags to medical teams

 |0

-This work, Cal Guard Chaplain brings USO morale bags to medical teams [Image 5 of 5], by SSG Matthew Ramelb, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Cal Guard Chaplain brings USO morale bags to medical teams, by SSG Matthew Ramelb, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT